iridia-ulb/meta-drone/README.md

 ## Description
 This repository contains a layer of the Yocto build system, which generates a complete, bootable Linux OS ready to be run on the IRIDIA Drone.
 This system comes preinstalled with:
-- ARGoS3 and a plugin for the Drone robot
+- ARGoS3 and a plugin for the drone
 - Python

 ## Quick start